JimmyStones/Hiscores_MiSTer/docs/nvram.md

 - Configurable pause padding around game NVRAM access
 - Pause signal to halt CPU for during multiplex with cores already using dual-port RAM
 - Scores are extracted every time OSD is opened into temporary buffer, if changed then they are copied to saveable data and auto-save is triggered (optional)
+- Optional change mask can be supplied to ignore NVRAM areas to avoid unnecessary autosave events

 ### History
 #### 0001 - 2021-10-05
 - First marked release
+#### 0002 - 2021-10-09
+- Add change mask support

 ## Implementation instructions